Wyllymk/Wyllymk/README.md

 </h3>

 <h2 align="center">
-I'm a Full-Stack Web Developer 💻, and Designer 🎨!
+I'm a WordPress Developer 💻, and Designer 🎨!
 </h2>

 **About me**